DAVID: SHEPHERD, FOLK HERO, KING, SINNER

-June 20 – This week we will look at his personal flaws focusing on the story of Bathsheba and his reaction to prophetic condemnation of his actions.
-What doe it say that Israel’s ideal king was a murderer, liar and adulterer?
+June 27 – This week we will look at David as a king.
+Through tradition, he has become the “ideal” of a king but was he in fact a good ruler?
 If possible, please have a Bible available for the class.

 Class Leaders: Members of the Adult Education Group

 How to Attend: This class will be held on Zoom.
 Look for the Zoom link in the Thursday Updates and the Saturday Christian Education reminder email.

 An Update from the Adult Education Committee

 The adult education committee has received several requests to record classes.
 We recognize the value of being able to revisit a class, catch up with a missed class session, or share a session with a family member or friend.
 At the same time, we’re aware of privacy concerns and the concern that recording may make participants self-conscious and uncomfortable to share personal observations.
 To balance these considerations, we will use the following criteria to decide which classes to record: